MicrosoftDocs/azure-video-indexer/azure-video-indexer/avi-support-matrix.md

 ## Index request limit

 When uploading and indexing through the VI website, up to 10 videos can be indexed in a single request.
-When submitting requests through the API, there is an API request limit of 10 requests per second and up to 120 requests per minute.
+When submitting requests through the API, there's an API request limit of 10 requests per second and up to 120 requests per minute.

 ## Languages